rfourquet/fh/README.md

 "Annex'ed" directories are full of `git-annex` symbolic links, so the reported sizes are not very meaningful.
 Like with `du`, it's possible to use the `-L` option to follow symlinks, but there is a more specific option to follow only `git-annex` symlinks: `-A`.

 Also, as `git-annex` itself computes hashes, it can be wasteful for `fh` to recompute these when using SHA1, so there is an option to trust SHA1 hashes computed by git-annex: `-X` (this must be used in combination with `-A` to be useful, unless `fh` is run directly against the `git-annex` store, at ".git/annex/objects/").

+Finally, there is an option, `--pretend-annex`, to make `fh` consider any `git-annex` symlink (broken or not) as its original file, using the size and hash encoded in the symlink.
+This is roughly equivalent to the `-A` option in the case were none of the links are broken.
+The `--pretend-annex` and `--unique` options are compatible, but there is then a low probability of getting an incorrect result, roughly equal to `n^2 / 2^b` where `n` is the number of symlinks and `b` likely the default word size (e.g. 64).

+## Compromising speed for DB size

+The `--optimize-space` option will prevent directories with no more than 1 contained entry and files with disk usage less than 4KiB from being recorded in the DB.
+It's possible to shrink the DB by using this option against a set of paths which have already been recorded (note that the size of the DB file may not appear to decrease: the DB needs to be "compacted" for the effect to be visible immediately).

 ## Compatibility and dependency